across the world

 Why is the Chart of Accounts Important?

-The Charts of Accounts is often referred to as the ‘backbone’ of an organization’s financial records as it displays a flow of all transactions and helps to make reports.
+The Charts of Accounts is often referred to as the ‘backbone’ of an organization’s financial records as it display a flow of all transactions and help to make reports.
 If your company’s COA is poorly prepared or if the transactions are inserted in the wrong sections, you will get inaccurate reports in your hands.
 In such a situation, you need to:

 I. Create a Balance Sheet Statement